 Thus, you need to declare authorization rules both in the DSS projects, and in Sentry or Ranger.

-For more information about the supported Hive security modes, see DSS and Hive.
+For more information about the supported Hive security modes, see Hive.

 Interaction with Impala¶

-Details of security interaction between DSS and Impala are detailed in DSS and Impala.
+Details of security interaction between DSS and Impala are detailed in Impala.

 Interaction with Spark on YARN¶